 By: Eruke Ojuederie

-Recent indication have however revealed that all hands are on deck to ensure that these gaps are closed in the shortest possible time as more women have in recent times participated in political activities across board and with gender equality numbered as one of the Sustainable Development Goals (SDG’s).
+Recent indication has however revealed that all hands are on deck to ensure that these gaps are closed in the shortest possible time as more women have in recent times participated in political activities across board and with gender equality numbered as one of the Sustainable Development Goals (SDG’s).
 This is evident in Africa and globally, with the likes of Ellen Johnson Sirleaf as President of Liberia and Chairperson ECOWAS, which makes her the first female head of State to assume that position, African Union Chairperson Nkosazana Dlamini-Zuma, the strong women in the U.N.
 Secretary-General race, and most of all the presumptive candidacy of U.S. Presidential candidate Hillary Clinton.

 Clinton has focused her platform on several issues, including expanding racial and women’s rights, raising wages and ensuring equal pay for women, and improving healthcare.
 Her campaign is largely funded by a network of organizational donors and political action committees in addition to individual donations.
 This has led to several debates on the influence organizational donations can have on political activity.

 It is an obvious fact that women have finally reached a point where their voices are beginning to be heard in economic and decision making set-ups.
 What this means to the women around the world cannot be underestimated giving various gender statistics that women are 50 percent more likely to work in the public sector, women surpass men on education attainment among those employed aged 25 and over; 37.1 percent of women hold at least a bachelor’s degree compared to 34.9 percent for men.
-These revelations serve as tools for the women in positions of power to work with and ensure that more qualified women are given the opportunity to not only via for public positions, but also to get decent jobs that measure up to that of men with similar qualifications.
+These revelations serve as tools for the women in positions of power to work with and ensure that more qualified women are given the opportunity to not only via for public positions but also to get decent jobs that measure up to that of men with similar qualifications.

-In the light of these new feats, notable female leaders have been charged to lend their strong voices to push for equal rights for women all around the world and this is why Melinda Gates, Co-chair of the Bill & Melinda Gates Foundation has said “We’ve all come to recognize – prime ministers, presidents, heads of companies – if we want this increase … in GDP, you have to get the other half working and participating in the economy.”
-Justine Greening, UK Development Secretary has also said “No country can truly develop if half its population is left behind.”
+In the light of these new feats, notable female leaders have been charged to lend their strong voices to push for equal rights for women all around the world and this is why Melinda Gates, Co-chair of the Bill & Melinda Gates Foundation has said: “We’ve all come to recognize – prime ministers, presidents, heads of companies – if we want this increase … in GDP, you have to get the other half working and participating in the economy.”
+Justine Greening, UK Development Secretary has also said: “No country can truly develop if half its population is left behind.”
 Women make up 50.4% of the world’s population and many have suggested that if well empowered, half of the world’s problems will be solved.

 According to President Ellen Johnson Sirleaf, “If your dreams do not scare you, they are not big enough.”
 These dreams have been dreamt and in order for these dreams to become reality, the quest for gender equality is a key factor.